-- 1. To be a source of guidance and advice on Freedom of Information matters on behalf of Central Scotland Assessor and CSVJB. - 2.
-To participate in FOI training, as and when appropriate. - 3.
+- 1. To be a source of guidance and advice on Freedom of Information matters within the Scottish Borders Assessor's Department. - 2.
+To participate in Fol training, as and when appropriate. - 3.
 To co-ordinate the answering of requests for information that front line staff are unable to deal with in the normal course of their duties. - 4.
 To handle requests for information that may be subject to exemptions. - 5.
-To handle requests for information that may include personal information as defined by the Data Protection Act 2018. - 6.
+To handle requests for information that may include personal information as defined by the Data Protection Act 1998. - 6.
 To handle refusals to release information including the drafting of refusal notices in collaboration with the Assessor. - 7.
-To oversee the transfer of requests from the Central Scotland Assessor and CSVJB to other Scottish public authorities. - 8.
+To oversee the transfer of requests from the Scottish Borders Assessor to other Scottish public authorities. - 8.
 Where relevant, to calculate fees to be levied on requests for information and issue fees notices. - 9.
-To monitor requests for information and report to the Management Team monthly basis.
+To monitor requests for information and forward that information to the Assessor's Management Team on a quarterly basis. - 10.
+To complete the Scottish Information Commissioner's quarterly statistical return.